Resources

 Similar to components, resources are defined via structs.
 That is, each resource has a specific type, and having two resources of the same type is not possible.

-from larecs import World, Entity, IdentifiableCollectionElement, TypeId
+from larecs import World, Entity

 var time: Float64